RRZE-HPC/DisCostiC-Sim/README.md

-`number_of_nodes`             		    | Number of utilizing nodes on a cluster `task_per_node`			                | Number of utilizing cores on the node of a cluster `number_of_processes`                   | Number of running processes on the cluster `inter_cluster or hetrogeneous`		    | Communication across clusters (0: inter cluster disabled; 1: inter cluster enabled) `number_of_timesteps`                   | Numer of iterations for the program run `dim_x, dim_y, dim_z`                   | Problem size for the program run; high-dimensional parameters will be disregarded for low-dimensional problems.
+`number_of_nodes`             		    | Number of utilizing nodes on a cluster `task_per_node`			                | Number of utilizing cores on the node of a cluster `number_of_processes`                   | Number of running processes on the cluster `inter_cluster or heterogeneous`		    | Communication across clusters (0: inter cluster disabled; 1: inter cluster enabled) `number_of_iterations`                   | Number of iterations for the program run `dim_x, dim_y, dim_z`                   | Problem size for the program run; high-dimensional parameters will be disregarded for low-dimensional problems.

 <a name="network"></a>
 🔌 **Network model**:thought_balloon:

-The YAML formatted network files and the choice of performance model and mode of the communication are included in the network model.
+The YAML formatted network files and the choice of performance model and mode of communication are included in the network model.

 Metadata information                  | Description
 ------------------------------------- | -------------